thedynamiclinker/sudocode/zero/Isaiah.md

 shattering the flow you do not understand and have never experienced.

-And then you speak to the CEO— with confidence you did not earn— saying, “Behold, the engineers lack urgency.”
+And then you speak to the CEO一 with confidence you did not earn一 saying, “Behold, the engineers lack urgency.”
 When you are the ones
 who carve the day into fragments